rabbitstack/fibratus/docs/filters/rules.md

 ### Stateful event tracking {docsify-ignore}

 Sequence policies piggyback on stateful event tracking.
-These policies are the most flexible and powerful ways of implementing runtime detections.
+These policies are the most flexible and powerful for implementing runtime detections.
 Let's peer into the structure of the sequence group policy.

 ```yaml
 - group: remote connection and command shell execution